eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		* The **Data Definition Language** is used to define base relation variables and derived relation variables
 			\cite{WikipediaContributors2018a1}.
+	- This is summarized from a set-theoretic perspective
+		\cite{WikipediaContributors2018a20}.
 + In *SQL*, a relation is a table representation, such that each row of the table represents a tuple and each column represents the values of an attribute \cite{WikipediaContributors2018a1}.
 + The body of a relation has a set of unordered tuples